Walker-Matt/COMP-3000-Project/README.md

 - Appends a unique number at the end of each file after an underscore
 - Checks for blank input
 - Checks for invalid characters
-- Choice on what unique characters are added (alphabetical or numeric)
+- Choice on what unique characters are added (alphabetical or numerical)
 - Lists filenames before and after renaming

 TO-DO: